DataShades/ckanext-files/docs/upload-strategies.md

 ## Automatically transfer ownership using validator

-Add `files_transfer_ownership(owner_type)` to the validation schema of entity.
+Add `files_transfer_ownership(owner_type)` to the validation schema of entity and put the ID of the file into it.
 When it validated, ownership transfer task is queued and file automatically transfered to the entity after the update.

 Pros: